Border between Austria and Italy

 • Camper toll box: Suitable for motorhomes over 3.5 t.

-Please note that Italy has toll tunnels that are independent of the distance-based toll.
-This means you must pay additional fees for these tunnels and mountain passes.
+Please note that in Italy there are toll-liable tunnels that are independent of the distance-based toll.
+Accordingly, you must pay additional fees for these tunnels and mountain pass roads.
 These include, among others:

-Please also note that there are paid car transport services that connect Italy with Switzerland.
-Further information can be found in our article on car transport services (car trains).
-Well-known connections include:
+Please also note that there are toll-liable car-carrying trains connecting Italy with Switzerland.
+Further information can be found in our article on car-carrying trains (motorail).
+The well-known connections include:

-• Lötschberg and Simplon Tunnel car train (Switzerland–Italy)
+• Lötschberg and Simplon Tunnel car-carrying train (Switzerland–Italy)

-In certain cities, fees are charged for access to restricted traffic zones (ZTL) / city centres.
-The city toll is charged as a flat fee (not distance-based) and applies, among others, in Milan, Bologna and Palermo.
+In certain cities, fees are charged for access to traffic-restricted zones (ZTL) / city centres.
+The city toll is calculated as a flat rate (not distance-based) and affects, among others, Milan, Bologna and Palermo.

 Milan:

-To enter the city-centre ZTL “Area C”, a paid ticket is required at certain times (Mon–Fri: 07:30–19:30), which can be purchased online.
-After purchase, the ticket must be activated online (on the same day or at the latest the following day).
+Access to the ZTL of the city centre "Area C" requires a paid ticket at certain times (Mon–Fri: 7:30–19:30), which can be purchased online.
+After purchase, the ticket must be activated online (on the same day or at the latest on the following day).

-“Area C” includes the historic old town within the city wall ring “Cerchia dei Bastioni”.
-Please check in advance whether you are allowed to enter with your vehicle, as, among other things, petrol vehicles with emissions standards Euro 0–3 are not permitted to enter “Area C”.
-In addition, certain vehicles such as electric and hybrid vehicles (except hybrid vehicles with CO2 emissions > 100 g/km) and vehicles used to transport people with disabilities are exempt from the fee.
+"Area C" covers the historic old town within the city wall ring "Cerchia dei Bastioni".
+Please check in advance whether you are permitted to enter with your vehicle, as petrol vehicles with emission standards Euro 0–3, for example, are not allowed to enter "Area C".
+In addition, certain vehicles such as electric and hybrid vehicles (excluding hybrid vehicles with a CO2 emission value > 100 g/km) as well as vehicles for transporting people with disabilities are exempt from the fee.
 An application to the City of Milan is required for this.

 Bologna:

-To enter the city-centre ZTL, a paid ticket is required at certain times (daily from 07:00–20:00), which can be purchased online.
-The ticket must also be activated online before use.
-Alternatively, tickets can be obtained at the BomoB counters at Piazza Manfredi Azzarita 4 (entrance Via Calori 4E) and at Via Piero Gobetti 52.
+Access to the ZTL of the city centre requires a paid ticket at certain times (daily from 7:00–20:00), which can be purchased online.
+In addition, the ticket must be activated online before use.
+Alternatively, tickets can also be obtained at the BomoB counters at Piazza Manfredi Azzarita 4 (entrance Via Calori 4E) as well as at Via Piero Gobetti 52.

-Please note that the ticket does not permit driving in “Zone T”, as this zone and the university area are subject to a driving ban.
-Also check in advance whether your vehicle is allowed to enter the city centre due to specific emissions standards.
-In some cases, electric vehicles may be exempt from the fee.
+Please note that the ticket does not entitle you to drive through "Zone T", as this zone and the university area are subject to a driving ban.
+Also check in advance whether your vehicle is permitted to enter the city centre based on certain emission standards.
+Under certain circumstances, electric vehicles may be exempt from the fee.

 Palermo:

-Please check in advance whether your vehicle is permitted to enter the city centre due to specific emissions standards.
-You can obtain the access pass from the City of Palermo’s AMAT mobility centre (Via A. Borrelli 16, near Piazza Croci) or its offices (Via Giusti, Piazza A. de Gasperi, Via Basile, main railway station), from branches of the Italian automobile club ACI, as well as online.
-Please note that after purchase the ticket must be activated via the PalerMoblità app or online.
+Please check in advance whether your vehicle is permitted to enter the city centre based on certain emission standards.
+The access pass can be obtained at the mobility centre of the City of Palermo AMAT (Via A. Borrelli 16, near Piazza Croci) or at its offices (Via Gusti, Piazza A. de Gasperi, Via Basile, main railway station), at branches of the Italian automobile club ACI, and online.
+Please note that the ticket must be activated via the PalerMoblità app or online after purchase.
 Motorcycles and electric vehicles may be exempt from the fee, but must be registered in advance.

-We wish you a safe trip and are happy to assist you with any questions regarding toll regulations.
-Feel free to use our route planner to plan your journey perfectly and see suitable toll products.
-If you have further questions about your trip or our digital vignette, please feel free to contact us via email.
+We wish you a safe trip and are happy to assist you with any questions about toll regulations.
+Feel free to use our route planner to plan your trip perfectly and get suitable toll products displayed.
+Contact us with any further questions about your trip or our digital vignette via our e-mail.

 Michelle Albrecht